Iván Noel: Film making

 With Vuelve, commercially released in 2012, Noel moved into the horror genre.
 Filmed in Argentina, it is about a boy who loses his mother under strange circumstances.
 She communicates with him from beyond the grave, seeking a reunion.
 The film premiered on 12 October 2011 at the Festival of Unusual Cinema of Buenos Aires.
 His next project, Limbo was released in 2013.

 They Returned turns on the strange disappearance of three children from their small town, and their reappearance three days later in a strange state.

 "They Returned" is a "thriller with strong supernatural elements, drawing on a political historical context," explained Betina Goldman, from long-running Latin America and horror specialist One Eyed.
 "We see great festival and critical recognition potential in the works," she added.

 The Tutor (2016) is about Mona, a young woman who becomes the preceptor of an orphaned girl and boy living with their housemaid in a noble estate in the north of Argentina.
 The children are semi-feral and mostly left to themselves.
 Their new tutor's mission is to bring them back to civilization, but they resist forcefully.
 José, the former gardener, appears regularly and seeks out the boy's company.
 Mona thinks José is to blame for the children's problems, even as they and the maid tell her that José died two years earlier.
 The scenario is based on The Turn of the Screw, a novella by Henry James.
 It's a story of ghosts but the main theme is the tutor's sexual hysteria which poisons the children's world.
 Her protective instincts lead to catastrophe.

 Ivan Noel ran the film production company Noel Films, who, aside from the feature films listed below, have produced a dozen commercials and as many videoclips, including one for the Icelandic group Sigur Rós.

 Death

-On 19 July 2021, Noel died by suicide in Alta Gracia, at the age of 52, after numerous allegations of child abuse against him surfaced.
-He left a farewell video.
+On 19 July 2021, Noel died by suicide (cyanide) in Alta Gracia, at the age of 52, after numerous allegations of child sexual abuse against him surfaced.
+He left a farewell video, where he denied the allegations.